phpMan > man > git-rebase(1)

 the trees at the same level.
 This adjustment is also done to the common ancestor tree.

-on both branches, but later reverted on one of the branches, that change will be present
+both branches, but later reverted on one of the branches, that change will be present in the

-in the merged result; some people find this behavior confusing.
-It occurs because only the
+merged result; some people find this behavior confusing.
+It occurs because only the heads and

-heads and the merge base are considered when performing a merge, not the individual
+the merge base are considered when performing a merge, not the individual commits.
+The merge

-commits.
-The merge algorithm therefore considers the reverted change as no change at all,
+algorithm therefore considers the reverted change as no change at all, and substitutes the

 NOTES